When companies feel stressed

 Although they're slowing down recruitment due to "uncertain global economic outlook", when they do hire, the focus is on "engineering, technical and other critical roles".
 Phew! 😅

-Disclaimer: this post is by no means an endorsement of Google or Sundar Pichai.
-The focus here is on how cost reduction brings focus to a company.
+Disclaimer: this post is by no means an endorsement of Google or layoffs.
+The goal here is to elaborate how war time strategy brings focus to a company.

 "Scarcity breeds clarity"

-Apart from slowing down hiring, Google asks employees to "consolidate where investments overlap and streamlining processes".
-This is a call to focus "pausing development and re-deploying resources to higher priority areas".
+Apart from slowing down hiring, Google asks employees to "consolidate where investments overlap and streamline processes".
+This is a call to focus on "pausing development and re-deploying resources to higher priority areas".

 In the memo, Sundar Pichai says “scarcity breeds clarity” which really resonates with the story I am about to share.